 The main functions of the Office of Student Involvement are:

-Check out some of the links below for more specific information.
+Check out some of the links below for more specific information, or call us for more information 718.636.3422 or email email@example.com.

 Emma Legge, Director

-Overall responsibility and supervision of the Office of Student Involvement and Family Programming and advisor to the Student Government Association.
-Manages the day to day activities, plans and executes new student orientation.
+Has overall responsibility and supervision of the Office of Student Involvement and Family Programming and advisor to the Student Government Association.
+Manages the day-to-day activities, plans and executes new student orientation.

 Responsible for coordinating and planning Parent and Family Program initiatives, like Family Weekend and Parent Orientation.
 Responsible for leadership development efforts.